tahoma2d/tahoma2d_docs/source/interface_overview.rst

 Customizing the Interface Appearance
 ------------------------------------
-The appearance of the Tahoma interface can be customized to suit any production need by choosing a specific language and interface theme.
+The appearance of the Tahoma2D interface can be customized to suit any production need by choosing a specific language and interface theme.

-Tahoma allows users to choose a specific language for the software interface, including menus, commands, tooltips, and on-screen messages.
-Currently available languages are: English, German, Spanish, French, Italian, Russian, Japanese and Chinese.
+Tahoma2D allows users to choose a specific language for the software interface, including menus, commands, tooltips, and on-screen messages.
+Currently available languages are: English, German, Spanish, French, Italian, Czech, Russian, Chinese, Japanese and Korean.

-There are also several included themes to choose from: Default, Blue, Dark and Light.
+There are also several included themes to choose from: Dark, Darker, Light, Medium and Neutral.

 .. figure:: /_static/UI/themes.png

-   The Tahoma interface theme set to Default and to Light.
+   The Tahoma2D interface theme set to Default and to Light.

 The interface themes are defined by means of a QSS file, whose concepts, terminology, and syntax are inspired by CSS files (HTML Cascading Style Sheets).
 The QSS files also refers to a set of PNG images that are used to create interface widgets.